josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐼_the_metropolitan_rabble.md

 Good policing therefore depends upon the quality of the interfaces between them.

+The diagram is an **analytical model**, not a claim that every command chain or encounter follows the same route.
+It can be tested against inspection findings, complaint and misconduct records, incident reviews, training changes and evidence about whether lessons reach later practice.

 ---

 ## 🧠 4.
 Status Games Where Governance Should Be